Sleep with the fishes, hang out on a yacht and try axe throwing with our list of unique things to do in Singapore.

 Stranger things alert!
-Singapore’s home to haunted spots, that we all know.
+Singapore’s home to spooky spots, that we all know.
 But have you explored ‘em all?
 To get you started on your ghostly adventures, our list of haunted places will come in handy.
 Spine-tingling, spooky spots include Bedok Reservoir, Old Changi Hospital, Caldecott Hill (yup, the former Mediacorp headquarters) and Woodneuk House.
 Go get your freak on!

-Lose yourself in a countryside farm
+19. Explore a countryside farm

-Float in a futuristic space pod
+20. Float in a futuristic space pod

 Palm Ave Float Club, #05-01, 66 Kampong Bugis, Singapore 338987

-Have a taste of the kampong life
+21. Experience a taste of kampong life

-Do you find yourself yearning for the simple life?
+Do you find yourself yearning for a simple life?
 You might be surprised to find there are remnants of kampong houses still standing on our mainland.
 Kampong Lorong Buangkok is a relic where time seems frozen, giving you a glimpse of the 60s with cats, dogs and chickens roaming freely, and dirt roads connecting houses mainly made out of wood and zinc roofs.
 Just keep in mind not to disturb the residents if you’re visiting.

 Kampong Lorong Buangkok, 7 Lorong Buangkok, Singapore 547557

-Get your feet nibbled on by fishes
+22. Get your feet nibbled on by fishes

 Looking for a fishy form of foot therapy after all that walking around the island?
 Pop by Qian Hu Fish Farm along Jalan Lekar and check out its fish spa.
 All you have to do is persevere through the tickles while these Garra Rufa fish devour the dead skin off your feet!
-It’s natural exfoliation at its best – and a great stress-reliever ‘cause you’ll be busy giggling out loud with your friends and fam.
+It’s natural exfoliation at its best – and a great stress reliever ‘cause you’ll be busy giggling out loud with your friends and fam.

 Qian Hu Fish Farm Trading, 71 Jalan Lekar, Sungei Tengah, Singapore 698950

-Have a snow day out
+23. Have a snow day out